LeaderPortfolio

 Spun off Ingram Micro

-Oversaw the spin-off of Ingram Micro into a publicly traded company.
+Oversaw the spin-off of Ingram Micro as a public company.

 1995